Main Theme Of This Day

-In which year she becomes the Vice-Dean of London School of Medicine?
+In which year did she become the Vice-Dean of the London School of Medicine?

 She became the vice-Dean of the London School of Medicine for the woman in 1906 and after this, in 1914 she became the Dean of this school.
 She became a role model for any woman in this field.

-In which year she named Dame Commander of the Order of the British Empire?
+In which year was she named Dame Commander of the Order of the British Empire?

 The year of her death in 1925, she was named as dame Commander of the Order of the British Empire on the New Year’s Honours List.